Command master chief petty officer

-Command master chief petty officer (CMDCM) is an enlisted rating in the United States Navy and U.S. Coast Guard, as well as the Japan Maritime Self-Defense Force.
+Command master chief petty officer (CMDCM) is an enlisted rating in the United States Navy and U.S. Coast Guard, as well as a billet in the Japan Maritime Self-Defense Force.

 In the U.S. Navy, the command master chief petty officer is the senior enlisted advisor at a command and as such works as a liaison between the commanding officer and the enlisted ranks, serving as the senior enlisted leader.
 In this capacity, the CMDCM assists the commanding officer in issues of quality of life, discipline, training, and morale.
 Collectively, the CMDCM, commanding officer, and executive officer are referred to as the "big three".

+In the U.S. Coast Guard this title named as Command Master Chief (CMC).

 Japan Maritime Self-Defense Force

 A U.S. command master chief in 2007 gives a tour of to a Japanese command master chief.

-Japan's navy, the Japanese Maritime Self-Defense Force (JMSDF), first established their command master chief petty officer program in 2003, modelling it on that of the U.S. Navy's.
+Japan's navy, the Japanese Maritime Self-Defense Force (JMSDF), first established their command master chief petty officer program in 2003, modeling it on that of the U.S. Navy's.
+Unlike the U.S. Navy, the JMSDF treats it as a billet, not a separate rank.